-The Nicor Gas Behavioral Energy Savings Programs (BESP) included a Home Energy Report (HER) program during GPY37.
+The Nicor Gas Behavioral Energy Savings Programs (BESP) included a Home Energy Report (HER) program during GPY39.
 This report presents the findings associated with the persistence of savings for the Nicor Gas HER program beyond the initial year of the program in GPY3.
-In the GPY3 evaluation report, Navigant estimated savings from the HER program during the first year that it was run, covering the period from October 2013 to September 2014.8 Navigant found savings of 4.1 million therms in the GPY3 evaluation.
-Having already established savings of 1.9 million therms during the first six months after the HER program was discontinued, the purpose of this current study is to look at whether the HER program continued to generate savings in the second six months after it was discontinued, covering the period from April 2015 to September 2015.
-Additionally, this study estimates an annual decay rate and measure lifetime for the program based on the savings found.
+In the GPY3 evaluation report, Navigant estimated savings from the HER program during the first year that it was run, covering the period from October 2013 to September 2014.10 Navigant found savings of 4.1 million therms in the GPY3 evaluation.
+Having already established savings of 1.9 million therms during the first six months after the initial program year, the purpose of this current study is to look at whether the HER program continued to generate savings in the second six months after the initial program year, covering the period from April 2015 to September 2015.
+Additionally, this study estimates an annual decay rate and effective useful life for the program based on the savings found.